jessevermeulen/functional-programming/README.md

 --- | ---
 Cleaning and reformatting [RDW](https://rdw.nl/) data by using functional patterns. | The topic of this project is ‘the car in the city’, a project which got assigned to us through a collaboration between [the Volkskrant](https://www.volkskrant.nl/), a well-known Dutch quality newspaper with over 400.000 subscribers, and CMDA-TT.

-*The process of this course is documented in the [wiki](https://github.com/jessevermeulen/functional-programming/wiki) of this repo.*
+*The process of this course is documented in the [wiki](https://github.com/jessevermeulen/functional-programming/wiki) of this repository.*

 ## Research